 Travelling in the winter months can produce some packing challenges.
-When visiting winter destinations where you are required to have a little style mixed with day-to-day sightseeing a varied mix and match wardrobe is best.
+When visiting winter destinations where you are required to have a little style mixed with winter activities and sightseeing, a varied mix and match wardrobe is best.
 In this post, we outline some excellent winter travel packing tips and 7 outfits for 7 days in a winter packing list.

 When mixing and matching your clothes, you don’t have to compromise on style and colour.
 Choose complimentary winter tones and items you can comfortably dress up or down.